Xantes/PET-cat_c/README.md

 ```
 make rebuild
 ```
-Exevutive file will appear at the "src" directory
+Executive file will appear at the "src" directory

 ```
 Usage: